aep123/Coursera-GettingData-Final-Project/README.md

 ## Extracting the mean and standard deviation variables

 Per the instructions, I was to extract the mean and standard deviation calculations from this large dataset for further analysis.
-As noted above, initial review of the raw files showed that variables for these calculations had a distinctive format - containing either the string "mean()" or "std()", which would make it easy to extract them if I could keep those strings in the column name vector.
+As noted above, initial review of the raw files showed that variables for these calculations had a distinctive format - containing either the string "mean()" or "std()", which would make it easy to extract them because I had deliberately imported those strings in the column name vector when reading the files into R.

 I used the `grep()` function to create the desired subset of 'comptbl', being careful to stipluate the condition `fixed = TRUE` to ensure an exact match on those strings.
 I named the resulting table 'slim'.